 - Some studies have found it can really help people with low back pain, while others say it has no effect.

-- Research also shows no difference between exercises along with machine modulated decompression, and exercises alone (we will get into machine modulated compression later in this post) (Thackeray et al 2016).
+- Research also shows no difference between exercises along with machine modulated decompression, and exercises alone.

 - In my experience, the exercises we will be going through below have been very helpful for my patients, however machine-modulated decompression hasn’t been as helpful.